Abdul-AA/Car-ads-analysis/README.md

 ![Null Matrix](Plots/null_matrix.png)

-For those columns that contained null values for about half of the dataset, the columns were dropped, except for "first owner," which was filled accordingly.
-I discerned that vehicles that are not first owners had null values, so I filled them accordingly.
+For those columns that contained null values for about half of the dataset, the columns were dropped, except for "first owner," because I discerned that vehicles that are not first owners had null values, so I filled them accordingly.
 For the remaining few null values, those observations were dropped as they were not many and wouldn't lead to consequential information loss.

 For EDA insights, visit the [vehicle_segmentation notebook](vehicle_segmentation.ipynb).